How To Defrost A Frozen Condensate Pipe

 Gurgling or bubbling sounds coming from the boiler or the condensate pipe is another sign that the condensate pipe has frozen.

-Here are some most common boiler error codes that will help you to identify a frozen condensate pipe
+Here are some most common boiler error codes that will help you identify a frozen condensate pipe

 FROZEN CONDENSATE FAULT CODES | ||